thiagomgd/geekosaurblog/src/posts/2020/11/new_nonfiction_ebooks_nov2020.md

 ## How the West Won: The Neglected Story of the Triumph of Modernity by Rodney Stark

-{% figure "https://m.media-amazon.com/images/I/511W8orbryL.jpg", "How the West Won: The Neglected Story of the Triumph of Modernity [link](https://amzn.to/2I6j1AP)" %}

 > Modernity developed only in the West—in Europe and North America.
 Nowhere else did science and democracy arise; nowhere else was slavery outlawed.
 Only Westerners invented chimneys, musical scores, telescopes, eyeglasses, pianos, electric lights, aspirin, and soap.

 ## Atlas Obscura, 2nd Edition: An Explorer's Guide to the World's Hidden Wonders by Joshua Foer